Northallerton: Cricket

 Cricket in Northallerton dates from 1812, although the first recorded match played by Northallerton Cricket Club was in the early 1860s.
 The club was one of the six founder member teams of the North Yorkshire Cricket League which was formed in 1893.
 The club join the Thirsk & District Senior League in 1911, winning its first title in 1914.
 Subsequently, known as the York Senior League, Northallerton won the championship a further eight times.

 In 1949, the club moved from its ground adjacent to County Hall to the end of Farndale Avenue in Romanby.
 In 1965 a two tier pavilion, built at a cost of £6,500, was opened with match against a Yorkshire XI which included Geoffrey Boycott.
 The club fields three teams.
 The first team plays in division 2 of the North Yorkshire & South Durham Cricket League whilst the second team plays in division 4.
 The third team currently plays in the Darlington and District Cricket League.

-Other Sports
+Other sports

 The pool at Northallerton Leisure Centre is owned by North Yorkshire Council.
 It is home to Northallerton Amateur Swimming Club.
 Formed in 1961, the club competes in the Moors League against others in the region.
 The Northallerton Hockey Club competes in regional leagues in Yorkshire.
 The Thirsk & Northallerton Golf Club is based in near Northallerton.
 Northallerton has a connection with the Scottish sport of shinty, Northallerton Camanachd competed competitively in the since the 1960s.
 A new club, called the Northallerton Shinty Club, was formed in 2012.
 One of the founders of the English Shinty Association is from Northallerton.
+The Northallerton Table Tennis League was established in 1952 and still continues with 1 Division and a practice evening at Northallerton Forum.